MeganClo/README-generator/README.md

 # README-generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This is an application that will generate a professional README file using the user's input.
 This application is built with JavaScript and Node, using the inquirer package.
+See a link of a walk-through on how to use this [here](https://drive.google.com/file/d/1pH8ihFgzYuQkun5mEPxZbvpeM0W03mMg/view?usp=sharing)

 ## Table of Contents
 * [Installation](#Installation)